-All information about utilized algorithms (AF, AE, demosaicing, resizing) is closed and user needs to test them to evaluate quality and performance.
+All information about utilized algorithms (AF, AE, bayer filter, resize) in libargus is closed and user needs to test them to evaluate quality and performance.

-ISP is a hardware-based solution for image processing on Jetson and it was done for mobile camera applications with high performance and low latency.
+ISP libargus is a hardware-based solution from NVIDIA for image processing on Jetson and it was done for mobile camera applications with high performance and low latency.

 How to choose the right camera

 To be able to utilize ISP, we need a camera with CSI interface.
-NVIDIA partner - Leopard Imaging company is manufacturing many cameras with that interface and you can choose according to requirements.
-CSI interface is the key feature to send data from a camera to Jetson with a possibility to utilize ISP for image processing.
+NVIDIA partner - Leopard Imaging company is manufacturing many cameras with that interface and you can choose according to your requirements.
+CSI interface is the key feature to send data from a camera to Jetson with a possibility to utilize ISP libargus for image processing.

-If we have a camera without CSI support (for example, GigE, USB-3.x, CameraLink, Coax, 10-GigE, PCIE camera), we need to create CSI driver to be able to work with Jetson ISP.
+If we have a camera without CSI support (for example, GigE, USB-3.x, CameraLink, Coax, 10-GigE, Thunderbolt, PCIE camera), we need to create CSI driver to be able to work with Jetson ISP.

 Even if we don't have CSI driver, there is still a way to connect your camera to Jetson.

 You just need to utilize proper carrier board with correct hardware output.
 Usually this is either USB-3.x or PCIE.
-There is a wide choice of USB3 cameras on the market and one can easily choose any camera or carrier board you need.
+There is a wide choice of USB3 cameras on the market and you can easily choose such a camera or carrier board that you need.
 For example, from NVIDIA partner - XIMEA GmbH.

 Fig.2.
 XIMEA carrier board for NVIDIA Jetson TX1/TX2

 To work further with the camera, you need camera driver for L4T and ARM processor - this is minimum requirement to connect your camera to Jetson via carrier board.

 However, keep in mind that in this case ISP is not available.
 Next part deals with such situation.